kv-o/recall/README.md

-# recall
+# memorize
 Command-line flashcards program.

-> recall is currently in development.
+> memorize is currently in development.
 Expect its behavior to change.
 Contributions are welcome.

 ## Usage

-Flashcards are a set of key-value pairs stored in a two/three column [TSV file][1]. recall accepts the flashcards file path as an argument, and reads the file line by line, prompting the user with the first term in a line, and asking for the corresponding second term.
+Flashcards are a set of key-value pairs stored in a two/three column [TSV file][1]. memorize accepts the flashcards file path as an argument, and reads the file line by line, prompting the user with the first term in a line, and asking for the corresponding second term.

 If you have a file called `vocab.tab` that looks like this: